ctmrbio/stag-mwc/README.md

 ### Step 2: Configure workflow

-Configure the workflow according to your needs via editing the file `config.yaml`.
+Configure the workflow according to your needs by editing the file `config.yaml`.
+The most common changes include setting the paths to input and output folders, and configuring what steps of the workflow should be included when running the workflow.

 ### Step 3: Execute workflow